*Applications for the 18th GSMC FAIMER Regional Institute are now open.

 The distance learning sessions focus on the mentoring of Fellows, network building, and the exchange of ideas through participation in an internet discussion group.
 During the distance learning sessions, Fellows also implement an education innovation project at their home institution.
 A summary of the project and results are presented during the second residential session.

-Limited funding is available to support the Fellows’ accommodation during the sessions, course materials and course fee.
-However, Fellows (or their institutions) are responsible for the travel expenses.
+The fellowship course fees is funded by FAIMER.
+However, Fellows (or their institutions) are responsible for the expenses of travel and stay.
 Similarly the costs involved in carrying out the project are also not covered.
 It is highly recommended that Fellows have access to a Wi-Fi capable laptop computer for use during residential sessions.

 Education Innovation Project